20 Hard Truths About Penis Size

 11. Penile length can be increased.

 If you want a longer penis and can deal with the reality of having your penis stretched for 4-6 hours per day for 4 months or more, you’re in luck.
 You can always try the “traction method,” where a penile extender stretches the penis.
-One study found that this somewhat medieval method resulted in an average increase of 0.9 in.
+One study published in the Journal of Sexual Medicine found that this somewhat medieval method resulted in an average increase of 0.9 in.
 (2.3 cm) in length while flaccid, and 0.67 in.
 (1.7 cm) while erect.

 12. Oral Sex Brings Out Greater Size.